-The play-responsive approach rather well-functioning play takes competent players as the starting point.
-This means that ECE practitioners need develop methods, roles, approaches that relate to all play good working or less good working play.
+The play-responsive approach rather well-functioning play takes and competent players as the starting point.
+This means that ECE practitioners need to develop methods, roles, and approaches that relate to all play good working or less good working play.
 The social view on children's play that is described in the outsets for the project brings that a "together with" perspective in play needed.
-Drawing from the analysis of the national mapping this is an important part to reach the goals for the Playing project An identified common idea that is an important basis to develop, challenge, and change ideas of play and the ECE practitioners' role in play is the described link between symbolic play and experience, in all national context children's own experiences are in some emphasised as important to facilitate symbolic play.
+Drawing from the analysis of the national mapping this is an important part to reach the goals for the Playing project An identified common idea that is an important basis to develop, challenge, and change ideas of play and the ECE practitioners' role in play is the described link between symbolic play and experience, in all national context children's own experiences are in some way emphasised as important to facilitate symbolic play.

-Experience is recurring described as a central way for children to knowledge of the world.
-To develop play and widen possibilities for learning in play both the experiences that children bring to ECE settings and the experiences that done in the ECE setting described as important.
-In the national is highlighted that i† practitioners needs to be sensitive to children's views and experiences to be able to build on those in developing abilities and to facilitate learning.
+Experience is recurring described as a central way for children to get knowledge of the world.
+To develop symbolic play and widen the possibilities for learning in play both the experiences that children bring to ECE settings and the experiences that done in the ECE setting are are described as important.
+In the national is highlighted that ECE data it practitioners needs to be sensitive to children's views and experiences to be able to build on those in developing abilities and to facilitate learning.
 At the same time, it is emphasised that the ECE setting is a place where children can get new experiences.
-To work with and implement methods that build common experiences in the ECE setting an important aspect to widen symbolic play.
-As the idea experience is also highlighted in the play-responsive approach this identified as a strong ground building new methods and approaches to teaching in play.
+To work with and implement methods that build common experiences in the ECE setting an important aspect to widen is symbolic play.
+As the idea of experience is also highlighted in the play-responsive approach this is identified as a strong ground for building new methods and approaches to teaching in play.